 P: 09 845 5361

-Kids' Open Studio is a special art programme designed for small groups of children aged 5 years plus.
+Kids' Creative Therapy is a special art programme designed for small groups of children aged 5 years plus.

 Most of the children in our Tuesday afternoon programme have ASD or other special needs.
 However children of all abilities are included and welcome.